“Bleeding, stretch marks, someone else’s breasts for sure, baby fat that just won’t go away… Will I ever get my regular body back?”

 But your belly will not get back to normal without some exercise.
 The muscles are simply too stretched.

-Crunches help, my friends or if you want to get serious, get yourself a good exercise program for a flatter stomach, like this one.
-(Opens in new window) Unfortunately, exercising those muscles is really the only way to get this part of your post-pregnancy body to look like before.
-(Believe me, I've tried cheating; it doesn't work!)
+Crunches help, my friends!
+Unfortunately, exercising those muscles is really the only way to get this part of your post-pregnancy body to look like before.
+(Believe me, I’ve tried cheating; it doesn’t work!)

 But wait until you have stopped bleeding, your body has to heal before you start exercising.